-A. Propagation via Stem Cuttings
+1. Propagation via Stem Cuttings

 - Otherwise, nip the leggy parts of the adult plant and use them for propagation instead.

-2. Rooting in Soil
+Rooting Stem Cutting in Soil

 - Thoroughly water the potting medium to keep the soil moist but not soggy.

-3. Rooting in Water
+Rooting Stem Cutting in Water